Applying for a storage project

 - If you're going to work from existing databases, this is relatively straightforward.

-- If an NGS platform is producing data for you, they can provide an estimate.
+- If a data generating infrastructure is producing data for you, they can provide an estimate.

 - Go to SUPR.
 Log in.

-- Go to the UPPMAX Storage round.
+- Go to the appropriate storage round (Rounds -> Storage rounds).
+Small Storage or Medium Storage.
 Create a new proposal.

 - Complete the proposal and submit.

 - Project Title should be the topic of your activity.